taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 The script automatically detects and supports the following control panels:
 * cPanel with Easy Apache 4

-Unfortunately, for now it is not possible to convert servers with:
+Unfortunately, for now, it is not possible to convert servers with:

 * Plesk
 * DirectAdmin
 * Other control panels that use [CloudLinux OS Shared integration](https://docs.cloudlinux.com/control_panel_integration/#introduction).

-Please subscribe to [our blog](https://blog.cloudlinux.com/), check news and receive updates.
+Please subscribe to [our blog](https://blog.cloudlinux.com/), check the news and receive updates.

 #### The cldeploy explanation